105 – Huron University College at Western University

 - Transfer Student Scholarships

-All scholarships are “stackable” with Huron’s other entrance awards up to an annual amount of $7,500
+All scholarships are “stackable” with our other entrance awards up to the annual cost of tuition and fees.

 Semester Entry Points

 105 Important Deadlines for Full-time Fall/Winter Session

 January 15, 2021: Supplementary application due for Ivey Advanced Entry Opportunity (AEO).

 February 15, 2021: Application deadline for Hellmuth and International Presidential scholarships.

 June 1, 2021: Application deadline for Gary Barnes Pre-Business Scholarship.

 Submission of Documents

 After Western receives your application, we will send an acknowledgement to you detailing the documents required to complete your application for admission to Huron.
 We must receive all requested supporting documents before we can make an admission decision.
 You can upload academic transcripts and supporting documents to your Huron portal.

 It is your responsibility to ensure that all required documentation is submitted to the Undergraduate Admissions Office at Huron.
 You must submit a copy of each document to each campus you apply to; sending the documents to Western does not guarantee receipt by Huron.
 Submit all documents as soon as they are available and prior to the document deadline.